laravel-shift/filament-companies/README.md

 Personalize your application by replacing default components with your own custom components.
 This is done by passing your custom component's class name to the component parameter of the relevant method.

+> [!IMPORTANT]
-**Important:** Your custom component must have a unique class name.
+> Your custom component must have a unique class name.
 This is crucial to prevent conflicts and ensure proper functioning, as Livewire differentiates components primarily by their class names.
 Even if your custom component is in a different namespace, having the same class name as a component in the package can lead to unexpected errors and behavior.

 Here's an example of how to use a custom component for updating profile information: